arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

   indexes using the new on-disk format.

-  The on-disk format for geo indexes is incompatible with the on-disk format used in 3.3 and 3.2, so downgrading from 3.4 to 3.3 is not supported.
+  The on-disk format for geo indexes is incompatible with the on-disk format used in 3.3 and 3.2, so an in-place downgrade from 3.4 to 3.3 is not supported.

 - Geo indexes will now be reported no longer as _geo1_ or _geo2_ but as type `geo`.
   The two previously known geo index types (`geo1`and `geo2`) are **deprecated**.